-To quickly find the necessary VMs, type the VM name or a part of it in the search field at the top of the working area and click the Start search button on the right or press [ENTER].
+To quickly find the necessary VMs, type the VM name or a part of it in the search field at the top of the working area and click the Start search button on the right or press [Enter] on the keyboard.

 - In the Destination section of the VeeamZIP <N> VM window, specify a location in which you want to store VeeamZIP backups.

 - To store VeeamZIP backups in a backup repository, select Backup repository and choose the necessary backup repository from the list.

 - To store VeeamZIP backups in a local folder on the backup server, select Local or shared folder, click Browse on the right and select a folder in which VeeamZIP backups must be stored.

 - To store VeeamZIP backups in a shared folder, select Local or shared folder and type in the UNC name of the shared folder in the field below.
 Keep in mind that the UNC name always starts with two back slashes (\\).

 If the shared folder requires authentication, select the necessary credentials from the Credentials list.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add necessary credentials.
 For more information, see Managing Credentials.

 - Use the Delete this backup automatically list to specify retention settings for the created VeeamZIP backups.
 By default, VeeamZIP backups are not removed and kept in the specified location for an indefinite period of time.